chethanmandya/Chethan/_posts/2023-04-12-Kotlin-Flow-Key-Operators-and-Transformations.md

     }
     ```

+14. ## flatMapMerge:
-14. **flatMapMerge**: Maps each value to a flow and merges the resulting flows concurrently.
+   Maps each value to a flow and merges the resulting flows concurrently.

     ```kotlin
     import kotlinx.coroutines.delay